joe0123/SPML2021/HW1_1/README.md

 Please run the following command to generate adversarial images.

-Note that the position of original CIFAR100 images and attack algorithm must be assigned.
+Note that the position of original CIFAR100 images and the attack algorithm must be assigned.

 Also, you can assign proxy models to `--model_names` as you want.
 For [pytorchcv](https://github.com/osmr/imgclsmob/tree/master/pytorch), please find those with suffix `_cifar100` from [model provider list](https://github.com/osmr/imgclsmob/blob/master/pytorch/pytorchcv/model_provider.py).
 For [Pytorch-cifar100](https://github.com/weiaicunzai/pytorch-cifar100), please train any models you want from *pretrain_cifar/*, and rename the checkpoints to *cifar_ckpts/[model_type].pth*, such as *cifar_ckpts/mobilenetv2.pth* for mobilenetv2.
 Please refer to the structure mentioned in Preparation.